stackbuilders/react-native-spotlight-tour/example/README.md

 ```
 yarn pack
 ```
 This will generate a `react-native-spotlight-tour-<version>.tgz` file.
-This file is the one that will be used by the examples.
+This will be used by the example as a package.
 Inside the `/example` directory, you could check the `dependencies` section of the `package.json` file to verify this.

 If the library is not referenced, add it with the following command:
 ```